advanced-chat/vue-advanced-chat/README.md

 ### Messages prop

 Message objects are rendered differently depending on their type.
-Currently, only text, emoji and file types are supported.<br><br>
+Text, emoji, image, video and file types are supported.<br><br>
 Each message object has a `senderId` field which holds the id of the corresponding agent.
 If `senderId` matches the `currentUserId` prop, specific UI and actions will be implemented.<br><br>
 Notes: